Brett-Kennedy/CountsOutlierDetector/README.md

 This is used to get the rows from the original data with the highest total scores.

-Parameters: None

-**returns**: pandas dataframe
+**Returns**: pandas dataframe

-This returns a dataframe with the set of rows matching all rows from the original data that received any
+This returns a dataframe with the set of rows matching the rows from the original data that received any
             non-zero score, ordered from highest score to lowest.
-This has the full set of columns from the original data as well as a SCORE column indicating the total score of the column
+This has the full set of columns from the original data as well as a 'SCORE' column indicating the total score of the column

 &nbsp;&nbsp;